konfirm/node-checksum/README.md

 ## API

 ### `hash(value: any, algorithm: string = 'sha256', digest: string = 'hex'): string`
-Calculates the checksum using a Hash object with the optional algorith (default `'sha256'`) and return the created hash as a string using the optional digest method (default `'hex'`)
+Calculates the checksum using a Hash object with the optional algorithm (default `'sha256'`) and returns the created hash as a string using the optional digest method (default `'hex'`)

 #### TypeScript